globocom/GloboDNS/doc/setup.md

     development:
       adapter:  mysql2
-      database: dnsapi
+      database: globodns
       hostname: localhost
       username: root
       password:

 **6. Sudoers file**

 GloboDNS uses 'named-checkconf' command to verify configuration file syntax, this command has to be called as 'root' user.
-For that reason, we need to allow user 'dnsapi' to run this command as root on sudoers file.
+For that reason, we need to allow user 'globodns' to run this command as root on sudoers file.

     # visudo

 And insert this line on that

-    dnsapi          ALL=(ALL) NOPASSWD: /usr/sbin/named-checkconf
+    globodns          ALL=(ALL) NOPASSWD: /usr/sbin/named-checkconf

 **7. Bind Server pre requisites**

   * **ssh keys**

-  Additionally you have to generate a public/private rsa key pair (ssh-keygen) for 'dnsapi' user in GloboDNS server.
-Copy this public key ($HOME/.ssh/id_rsa.pub) to 'dnsapi' user in BIND server ($HOME/.ssh/authorized_keys).
+  Additionally you have to generate a public/private rsa key pair (ssh-keygen) for 'globodns' user in GloboDNS server.
+Copy this public key ($HOME/.ssh/id_rsa.pub) to 'globodns' user in BIND server ($HOME/.ssh/authorized_keys).

   This step is necessary to transfer files from GloboDNS to Bind server without the need to enter a password.